MiRinChan/OhMyFontOnAndroid15/README.md

 ## Another way (refer to [therealhndrk](https://t.me/therealhndrk)), if you have problem of availability

-Flash OhMyFont first, and make module and replace Roboto and Roboto Flex.
+Flash OhMyFont first, reboot, and replace Roboto and Roboto Flex in `/data/adb/modules/ohmyfont/system/fonts/`.
+Reboot.

 Without this script.